 What is a Verified Sourcing Area, and what is the difference with a Compact?

 A Verified Sourcing Area is a Compact that has started reporting on all required indicators, and that has received a positive review from the Panel that the information that is being reported, is credible.
-The SourceUp partners are currently testing and defining a few further criteria that need to be met, to be able to achieve the status of Verified Sourcing Area.
-These are expected to be published in the first half of 2021.

 Are all the products coming from a Verified Sourcing Area, sustainable for sure?